abhinabsarkar/abs-aspnetapi/readme.md

 # Docker hub image - abhinabsarkar/abs-aspnetapi
 A sample docker app built on Alpine linux 3.1 version using C# dotnet core version 3.1.
+This demo API returns details of the server on which it runs, including the host name & ip address.
+It also returns the time when the API was invoked.

 The docker image can be downloaded from docker hub by running the below command
 ```bash